magnitude of a Temperature object

 The temperature scale (a unit expression) can be retrieved by using the Scale function.

 The difference t1−t2 of two (absolute) Temperature objects t1 and t2 evaluates to a relative temperature expression.

 The average t12+t22 of two (absolute) Temperature objects t1 and t2 evaluates to an absolute temperature expression.

 The sum tabs+trel of an absolute temperature tabs and a relative temperature trel evaluates to an absolute temperature expression.

-An affine combination of temperatures is an expression of the form ∑i=1nai⁢ti in which each ti is a Temperature object, and the coefficients ai satisfy ∑i=1nai=1.
+An affine combination of temperatures is an expression of the form ∑i=1n⁡ai⁢ti in which each ti is a Temperature object, and the coefficients ai satisfy ∑i=1n⁡ai=1.

 An affine combination of absolute temperatures evaluates to a single absolute temperature.
 If all the temperature scales are the same, then the temperature scale of the result is the scale of the addends.
 However, an affine combination of temperatures with heterogeneous temperature scales evaluates to an absolute temperature whose temperature scale is the system default.

-A null combination of temperatures is an expression of the form ∑i=1nai⁢ti in which each ti is a Temperature object, and the coefficients ai satisfy ∑i=1nai=0.
+A null combination of temperatures is an expression of the form ∑i=1n⁡ai⁢ti in which each ti is a Temperature object, and the coefficients ai satisfy ∑i=1n⁡ai=0.

 A null combination of absolute temperatures (such as a difference of absolute temperatures) always evaluates to a relative temperature expression.

-If all the Temperature objects such a combination have the same temperature scale, then the resulting Temperature object will use that temperature scale.
+If all the Temperature objects in such a combination have the same temperature scale, then the resulting Temperature object will use that temperature scale.
 Otherwise, the system default temperature scale is used.

 t1 ≔ Temperature⁡20,Units:-Unit⁡degC